julianghionoiu/dpnt-coverage/containers/java/README.md

 Scripts for retrieving code coverage for `java` related `tdl-runner` projects:

-- `Dockerfile` contains definition of the image to build and copies `getLineCoverageFor.sh` into the `/home/ubuntu` directory.
+- `Dockerfile` contains definition of the image to build and copies `fetch_repo_and_collect_coverage.sh` into the `/home/ubuntu` directory.
 The `buildDockerImage.sh` script builds the needed base docker image.
 It takes two parameters i.e. image name and image version, which by default are set (see script for default values).
 - `runDockerContainer.sh` checks if it can find the required image or else calls `buildDockerImage.sh`, then loads and run the docker image.
-- `getLineCoverageFor.sh` clones the repo inside the docker container, see usage.
+- `fetch_repo_and_collect_coverage.sh` clones the repo inside the docker container, see usage.

-Usage `getLineCoverageFor.sh`:
+Usage `fetch_repo_and_collect_coverage.sh`:

 Takes in 4 parameters:
     - working dir i.e. /home/ubuntu/